 Load management requires the use of non-intrusive devices to interrupt power to nominated appliances in the premises to reduce network peak demand.
 Customers that have load management devices installed on their premises may be eligible for a lower electricity tariff from their chosen Electricity Retailer.
-For information on the electricity tariffs, refer to the Power Switch website: www.powerswitch.org.nz/.
+For information on the electricity tariffs, refer to the Power Switch website: powerswitch.org.nz/.

-2.5 Applying for temporary power supply
+2.5 Applying for temporary builder's supply

-Temporary power supply may be required during construction.
-Applications for temporary power supply can be made by calling Vector on 0508 VECTOR (0508 832 867).
-The following needs to be considered when applying for temporary supply:
+Builders Temporary Supply (BTS) may be required during construction, and applications for the BTS can be made by calling Vector on 0508 VECTOR (0508 832 867) or at wector.co.nz/personal/electricity/new-connection/builders-temporary-supply.
+The following needs to be considered when applying for the BTS:

 - Application for the temporary connection must be made prior to the application for the permanent connection.
-It is recommended to discuss requirements for a temporary supply with an Electrical Service Provider as early as possible. - Main switchboards of temporary power supplies must be located on the Customer's property and not fixed to Vector's electricity network equipment. - Temporary connections are made at the discretion of Vector and subject to availability of capacity in the network. - In some cases, temporary connections can become the permanent connection at the end of the project.
+It is recommended to discuss requirements for the BTS with an Electrical Service Provider as early as possible. - Main switchboards of the BTS must be located on the Customer's property and not fixed to Vector's electricity network equipment. - Temporary connections are made at the discretion of Vector and subject to availability of capacity in the network. - In some cases, temporary connections can become the permanent connection at the end of the project.
 The customer should discuss with its Electrical Service Provider to see if this option is possible. - The customer is responsible for the full cost of establishing a temporary connection. - Vector permits temporary connections for up to six months for the purposes of enabling construction works prior to the connection of a permanent supply.
-Should the need for the temporarily supply continue beyond the six-month period, the customer is required to make an application for the supply to an Electricity Retailer. - Temporary connections with a capacity of over 60 Amp must be metered. - Customers must advise Vector by calling 0508 VECTOR (0508 832867) when the temporary supply is no longer required.
+Should the need for the BTS continue beyond the six-month period, the customer is required to make an application for the permanent supply from an Electricity Retailer.

+- Temporary connections must be metered. - Customers must advise Vector by calling 0508 VECTOR (0508 832867) when the BTS is no longer required or via vector.co.nz/decommissionicp.